New Baby, Same Expectations? How to Set Holiday Boundaries That Reflect Your Family’s Reality

 Hi Family,

 We are so excited to spend time this holiday season with you all.
 We can’t wait for you to see how big the kids have gotten and for them to spend time with grandparents & aunties.
 Unfortunately, we can’t fly across the country for the holidays this year.
 The expense is too great for us, and my work schedule won’t allow me to take any extra travel days.
 We know this is disappointing, and we feel terrible.
-If anyone is open to discussing a change in plans this year, we have some creative solutions that we’ve considered that would make things easier for us while still allowing us to spend time together.
+If anyone is open to discussing a change in plans this year (or next year!), we have some creative solutions that we’ve considered that would make things easier for us while still allowing us to spend time together.

 Thanks for being so understanding and for working with us!